phpDocumentor/phpDocumentor/docs/getting-started/creating-your-own-template-using-twig.rst

 The meta-data of this template is rather straight-forward but we will shortly describe them here for context:

-1. author, defines the name of the author of this template.
+1. author - defines the name of the author of this template.
 This field may be repeated if there are several authors.
-2. email, the e-mail address of the maintainer for this template (only one is expected).
+2. email - email address of the maintainer for this template (only one is expected).
-3. description, a short piece of text that will inform the person who wants to use this template what to expect.
+3. description - a short piece of text that will inform the person who wants to use this template what to expect.
-4. version, a version number according to Semantic Versioning that will describe at what the current version of the template is.
+4. version - a version number according to Semantic Versioning that will describe what the current version of the template is.

-The transformations collection is far more interesting and worth going into more detail.
-The next chapter will go into much more detail on how transformations work.
+The transformations collection is far more interesting and the next chapter will go into much more detail on how transformations work.

 Defining transformations
 ------------------------

-In the previous chapter I had shown an example of what a simple template could look like.
-In that example you could see a ``transformations`` element with two transformations.
+The previous chapter shows an example of what a simple template could look like.
+There you could see a ``transformations`` element with two transformations.
 Let's continue from there and see what a transformation is and how to create one.